-The American sycamore is native to Michigan.
+The London planetree is a hybrid between the American sycamore (Platanus occidentalis), which is native to Michigan, and the Asian planetree (P. orientalis).
 It has large, 3- or 5-lobed, toothed leaves similar to those of maples.
-Fall leaf color is dusty green, yellow, or orangebrown.
+Fall leaf color is dusty green, yellow, or orange-brown.
 Flowers form small red or green balls on long stalks.
-Fruits are seeds clustered in small balls hanging from long stalks.
-Bark is peeling and mottled in colors of pale green, grey, brown, cream, and white - resulting in a camouflage appearance.
-This species prefers growing in relatively wet environments.
+Fruits are seeds clustered in small balls hanging from long stalks, typically in pairs but occasionally in groups of up to 6.
+Bark is smooth and mottled in colors of pale green, grey, brown, cream, and white - resulting in a camouflage appearance.